Archangels of Communication

 Updates and authorship

-May 5, 2026: Rebuilt as a route-owned archangel role guide with figure comparisons, source layers, practice boundaries, and non-guarantee language.
+May 5, 2026: Updated to clarify figure comparisons, source attribution, practice boundaries, and non-guarantee language.

 David specializes in biblical angelology and the history of angel traditions across Judaism, Christianity, and Islam.
 He writes with an academic backbone and a reader-first voice.